Campus Policy Forms

 By January 1, 2018 (or sooner)

-All new students are required to complete a housing contract, health history form, and an acknowledgment of the Drug-Free Campus Policy by June 1.
-The forms can be found at the New Student Tab on the College’s Web Portal.
-Housing assignments and roommate selections will be made on a first-come, first-served basis according to when your commitment deposit is received, as long as all forms are received by June 1.
-Every attempt will be made to honor your requests and housing confirmations will be given out in July.
-In addition, in order to submit the mandatory health history form to the Wellness Center by June 1, you must complete a physical exam and the physician must complete the immunization record and tuberculosis screen.
-You may not move into your assigned campus residence without these mandatory items.
+All new residential students are required to complete a housing contract by January 1.
+The contract can be found online via the New Students tab located on the College’s Portal.
+Housing assignments will be made on a first-come, first-served basis according to when your commitment deposit is received.
+Every attempt will be made to honor your requests and housing confirmations will be emailed in early January.

 Registering for Classes